Asset Accounts

 Accounting treatment

-- Coastal infrastructure may protect inland assets but may also affect coastal ecosystem extent and condition
+- Coastal infrastructure may protect inland assets but may also affect coastal ecosystem extent and condition -- a sea wall can prevent erosion of property while simultaneously destroying the beach ecosystem in front of it.

 These connections should be reflected in integrated accounts that present produced and environmental assets together, enabling analysis of total ocean wealth and its composition.
 Combined presentations of environmental and economic accounts are addressed in TG-3.8 Combined Presentations.